What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Nightreign is built for three players, and two will struggle if someone bails.
 Solo players can play a slightly easier version of the game, but it’s still hard as nails, no matter which version you attempt.

 What is essential, however, is communication, which isn’t the From’s strong point, I think it’s fair to say.
-In a nutshell, bring a couple of your own friends and you’ll have a blast, but anything less that fully connected, cooperative play makes Nightreign less inclined to slay.
+In a nutshell, bring a couple of your own friends, and you’ll have a blast, but anything less than fully connected, cooperative play makes Nightreign less inclined to slay.

 Monaco: What’s Yours Is Mine | Pocketwatch Games | PC (Lin, Mac, Win), Switch, Xbox